jamwine/Web-Scraping/Projects/UnlistedZoneShares/README.md

 ![alt text](https://github.com/jamwine/Web-Scraping/blob/main/Projects/UnlistedZoneShares/img/unlisted_home.PNG)

 ## Introduction
-UnlistedZone is India’s leading startup to facilititate the buying or selling process of your Unlisted, ESOP or Pre-IPO Shares.
-This project aims to extract all the information by utilizing spider bots to index, then fetch and parse the page to obtain relevant information related to thr Company such as their names, shares, last traded price, and cost per lot.
+UnlistedZone is India’s leading startup to facilitate the buying or selling process of your Unlisted, ESOP, or Pre-IPO Shares.
+This project aims to extract all the information by utilizing spider bots to index, then fetch and parse the page to obtain relevant information related to the Company such as their names, shares, last traded price, and cost per lot.

 ## Methods used:
 • Scrapy